 We seek to broaden and deepen emerging leaders’ perspectives on what’s best for both their communities and the world as a whole now and for generations to come, calling on them to think and behave differently, and to seek realistic, innovative, integrated and expansive ways to address local and global challenges in interconnected manners.

-The Contemplative Science Center's mission is to explore contemplative practices, values, ideas, and institutions historically and in contemporary times to better understand their diverse impacts, underlying mechanisms, and dynamic processes through analytical research and scholarship, as well as to help develop new applications and learning programs for their integration into varied sectors of our society.
-With UVA’s vast network across the university, and through that, across the nation and world, that we can draw upon to support you in various ways.
+The Contemplative Sciences Center's mission is to explore contemplative practices, values, ideas, and institutions historically and in contemporary times to better understand their diverse impacts, underlying mechanisms, and dynamic processes through analytical research and scholarship, as well as to help develop new applications and learning programs for their integration into varied sectors of our society.
+With UVA’s vast network across the University, and through that, across the nation and world, that we can draw upon to support you in various ways.
 These include faculty, student, staff, and alumni.

 There are many leadership models that prescribe new ways of leading, such as Adaptive Leadership, Servant Leadership, and Transformative Leadership.
 We do not intend to create another leadership model.
 Instead, we provide leaders the skills and practices to lead in any circumstance using their Head, Heart and Hands and their inner values.